Persian music master Shajarian who backed Iran protests dies

 The TV report said he died on Thursday, following a long battle with cancer.
 Shajarian's son, Homayoun, tweeted that his father “flew” to meet the heavens.

-Within hours, Shajarian’s fans began gathering outside the Jam Hospital in Tehran where the singer passed.
-One man sat on the pavement, weeping.
+Within hours, Shajarian’s fans began gathering outside the Jam Hospital in the capital, Tehran, where the singer passed, several crying openly.
+One man sat on the pavement, his head in his hands, weeping.
+A teacher, 34-year-old Hasti Amini, said she was deeply saddened, describing Shajarian as “the people’s voice in difficult times."

+“He was the great child of Iran.
+He was a big person and was very precious to us,” said another fan, Paria Hosseini.
+As night fell, the crowd lit candles in a vigil honoring the national icon.

+“I am heartbroken,” said Mojtaba Yousefi.
+The 65-year-old car mechanic recounted how Shajarian’s songs played over the radio during the 1980′s Iran-Iraq war, bringing him and his comrades in the trenches “great comfort."

 In March 2016, Shajarian revealed to fans he had been receiving treatment for kidney cancer for some 15 years, both inside and outside of Iran.
 Highlighting his importance even then, Iran’s culture and health ministers announced they would follow his case.